 But boy, way too many times did I find myself in the wrong camera mode.
 One time, I would realize I was shooting video instead of taking a great picture.
 Other times I would snap a selfie, whereas I wanted to take a quick photo of my neighbor’s dog jumping in the air catching her frisbee.

 3D Touch can help avoid such distractions when you’re in the middle of your photography moment.
-With a little help of 3D Touch shortcuts and gestures, iPhone 7 and iPhone 7 Plus owners will hopefully never miss that important shot again.
+With a little help of 3D Touch shortcuts and gestures, iPhone owners will hopefully never miss that important shot again.

 3D Touch lets you take a selfie or start shooting video from the Home screen, review the photos you’ve taken without leaving the Camera app, play Live Photos with a press and more.
 In this tutorial, we’ll take you through every 3D Touch-enhanced feature that’s available to iPhone photography fans in Apple’s built-in Camera app.

 Snap a selfie, start shooting video and more, from the Home screen

 With 3D Touch, it’s easy to shoot a video, snap a selfie or jump straight into a camera mode wit a press of the Camera icon.
 In the shortcut menu that appears, the following options are available: Take Selfie, Record Video, Record Slo-Mo and Take Photo.

 The Take Selfie shortcut launches the Camera app and activates your iPhone’s front-facing camera, so you can instantly take a selfie with a tap of the Shutter button.
 The Take Photo shortcut launches Camera and activates your iPhone’s rear camera so you can take a high-resolution image in the default Photo mode.

 The Record Video and Record Slo-Mo shortcuts take you straight into Camera’s standard and slow-motion video capture mode, respectively.

 Review, edit, share, favorite or delete the photos you’ve taken